 To assess models and systems of SSP, benchmarking efforts and annotated databases are of prime importance [5].
-One of the early efforts in this area is the corpus collected by the Augmented Multi-party Interaction (AMI) project [50].
+One of the early efforts in this area is the corpus collected by the Augmented Multi-party Interaction (AMI) project [49].
 This database included recordings of a small number of people in a meeting scenario by multiple cameras and microphones, as well as annotations including FeelTrace ratings, posture and attented location information.
-Recently Aran et al. took subsets of this corpus and annotated them with dominance ratings [33].
-Other group interaction corpora are listed in [30].
-Similarly rich multimodal corpora were collected within the CHIL project for smart room interaction and presentation scenarios, and used in the CLEAR evaluation campaigns [51].
-Other major databases with annotations include the SAL artificial listener database [47] and the HUMAINE database, which involved the definition and testing of several labeling schemes on a collage of different databases [52].
+Recently Aran et al. took subsets of this corpus and annotated them with dominance ratings [32].
+Similarly rich multimodal corpora were collected within the CHIL project for smart room interaction and presentation scenarios, and used in the CLEAR evaluation campaigns [50].
+Other major databases with annotations include the SAL artificial listener database [46] and the HUMAINE database, which involved the definition and testing of several labeling schemes on a collage of different databases [51].